 Skiing and snowboarding in Aspen, Colorado is endless.
 The world-class destination holds some of the largest terrains in the state of Colorado.
 Aspen has four mountains that cater to all levels of skiers and riders.
 The four mountains are Aspen Mountain, Buttermilk, Aspen Snowmass, and Aspen Highlands.
-This resort truly has it all, and Gearo is here to give you the guidance you need when choosing which mountain to visit and shops to rent from.
+Aspen Skiing Company truly has it all, and Gearo is here to give you the guidance you need when choosing which mountain to visit and shops to rent from.

 Where is Aspen, Colorado? – skiing and snowboarding

 Aspen, Colorado is located in the middle of the state in the roaring fork valley about 198 miles from Denver.
 There is a local airport but most visitors prefer to fly to DIA because flights are cheaper and driving is beautiful.

 Aspen Mountain is located downtown Aspen, so if you are staying downtown you are a walk away from the ski mountain.
 If you are staying at one of the other mountains don’t worry you are only a drive or bus ride away.
 Skiing and snowboarding at Aspen Mountain are great for people who can ski Intermediate and expert terrain, but not suited for beginners.
 Not to mention this mountain holds world cup runs and is great for skiers and riders that want to push their limits.